Dollar climbs, emerging markets under pressure

 The Canadian dollar fell 0.64 percent versus the greenback at 1.32 per dollar.

-The dollar gained 3.3 percent on the South African rand, and 1 percent against Turkey’s Lira.
+The dollar gained 3.3 percent on the South African rand ZAR=D3, and 1 percent against Turkey's Lira.

-A JPMorgan emerging market currency index fell to its lowest since May 2017.
-The Mexican peso also slipped against the dollar.
+A JPMorgan emerging market currency index .MIEM00000CUS fell to its lowest since May 2017.
+The Mexican peso MXN=D3 also slipped against the dollar.

 “We are just waiting for something to turn the EM (emerging market) sentiment because the valuations look really attractive, but it’s just a slow meltdown at the moment,” said Standard Life Aberdeen EM portfolio manager Viktor Szabo.